Bernardo-MG/java-patterns/readme.md

 The application is coded in Java, using Maven to handle the project's configuration and tests.

 ### Prerequisites
-Requires JDK 7/8 or OpenJDK 7 .
+Requires JDK 7, JDK 8, OpenJDK 6 or OpenJDK 7.

 All other dependencies are handled through Maven, and noted in the included POM file.